kylekeesling/kylekees/_posts/2013-11-14-creating-a-repeating-footer-w-prawn.md

 categories: rails ruby prawn pdf
 ---

 I've been using [Prawn][prawnLink] for the past 3 years to generate PDFs in my Rails projects.
-It's has a little bit of a learning curve up front but gives you much more power than just rendering out your web views as PDFs.
+It has a little bit of a learning curve up front but gives you much more power than just rendering out your web views as PDFs.

 That said one problem I ran across was how to design/implement repeating footer.
 After a lot of digging I came up with the solution below: